 As noted above, much work has been done as to the elements of information that would likely be appropriate in a POS disclosure document.
-While the Joint Forum's focus in commencing this project was on issues raised by the existence or lack of cross-sectoral harmonisation for products competing with CIS, rather than the elements of what an ideal POS disclosure might look like, the Joint Forum notes that certain basic elements of information may be appropriate for a POS disclosure document in any sector and that information disclosed should be focused on information that is pertinent to the key decision-making criteria.
+While the Joint Forum's focus in commencing this project was on issues raised by the existence or lack of cross-sectoral harmonisation for products competing with CIS, rather than on the elements of what an ideal POS disclosure might look like, the Joint Forum

-For the purposes of this report, the term "provided" includes making the POS disclosure document available on paper, or through an Internet website, or a regulator's electronic filing database, or through other means.
+For the purposes of this report, the term "provided" includes making the POS disclosure document available on paper, or through an internet website, or a regulator's electronic filing database, or through other means.
 Such other means may include oral disclosure under appropriate circumstances if so allowed by the local regulatory framework, provided that appropriate documentation of any oral disclosure is made for example as part of a financial institution's recordkeeping obligations and that the consumer is made aware of the availability of any written or electronic POS disclosure document.